braver/programmingfonts/.github/ISSUE_TEMPLATE/sponsoring-or-advertising.md

 If you want to help out in some way, you can donate at https://paypal.me/koenlageveen.

 We're also open to working together with interested, and interesting, parties who want to some kind of sponsoring or limited advertising on the website.
+For reference, we have around 600 unique visitors every day.
 -->